Certified Academic Document Translations

 The correct approach is to translate only what’s in front of you, while paying extra careful attention to how the translation could be misinterpreted.
 The ideal solution in such cases of potential mistranslation is work hard to find an equivalent word in the other language that reflects all of the meaning of the original.

-Keep that in mind the next time you need to obtain certified academic translation services.
+Keep that in mind the next time you need to obtain certified academic document translation services.